 The study revealed the potential for reconstructing temperature in an area previously thought impossible, especially given the strong precipitation signals displayed by most tree species growing in the dry Mediterranean climate that characterizes broad areas of Turkey.
-Our reconstruction only spans 205 years due to the shortness of the common interval for the chronologies used in this study, but the possibility exists to extend our temperature reconstruction further back in time by increasing the sample depth with more temperature-sensitive trees, especially from northeastern Turkey.
-Thus future research will focus on increasing the number of tree-ring sites across Turkey, and maximizing chronology length at 429 existing sites that would ultimately extend the reconstruction back in time.
-430 431 432 Acknowledgements 433 This research was supported by The Scientific and Technical Research Council of Turkey 434 (TUBITAK); Projects ÇAYDAG 107Y267 and YDABAG 102Y063.
-N. Köse was supported by 435 The Council of Higher Education of Turkey.
-We are grateful to the Turkish Forest Service 436 personnel and Ali Kaya, Umut Ç. Kahraman and Hüseyin Yurtseven for their invaluable support 437 during our field studies.
-We thank to Dr. Ufuk Turuncoğlu for his help on spatial analysis.
-J. 438 Guiot was supported by the Labex OT-Med (ANR-11-LABEX-0061), French National Research 439 440 Agency (ANR).
+Our reconstruction only spans 205 years due to the shortness of the common interval for the chronologies used in this study, but the possibility exists to extend our temperature reconstruction further back in time by increasing the sample depth with more temperaturesensitive trees, especially from northeastern Turkey.
+Thus, future research will focus on increasing the number of treering sites across Turkey and maximizing chronology length at existing sites that would ultimately extend the reconstruction back in time.